-Visual Arts and New Media at Fredonia (B.A.)
+Visual Arts and New Media (B.A.)
+Program at Fredonia

 Fredonia’s Bachelor of Arts in Visual Arts and New Media is a 48-credit degree focused on the practice of studio art.
 This degree allows you the flexibility to choose a variety of courses as you build towards high-level work in one or more visual arts disciplines.
 The B.A. is a great option if you want to double major in art and another discipline.
 Fredonia has a competitive application process that requires the submission of an art portfolio.

 Fredonia’s Foundation Program establishes the visual groundwork you’ll need to advance into upper-level work.
 You will work and learn in our beautifully-renovated Rockefeller Arts Center, which now has expanded studio space, allowing for larger projects.
 The Visiting Artist program offers access to a variety of art and design professionals from around the country, through thought-provoking speakers and opportunities to attend gallery openings each semester.

 It's Different Here

 You’ll be supported with extensive mentoring and feedback through studio critiques, regular advising sessions, and a review of your progress halfway through the program.

 The Visual Arts and New Media Department awards 13 scholarships each year to incoming and upper-level students.

 Students can choose to focus their studies in animation and illustration, ceramics, drawing and painting, film and video, graphic design, photography, or sculpture.

 Why pursue Visual Arts and New Media at Fredonia?